Sunilshah-7/Sunilshah-7/README.md

 - 👋 Hi, I’m @Sunilshah-7
-- 👀 I’m interested in WEB APP AND MOBILE DEVELOPER
+- 👀 I’m interested in ROBOTICS ENGINEER ALONG WITH WEB APP AND MOBILE DEVELOPER
 - 🌱 I’m currently learning JAVASCRIPT AND PYTHON
 - 💞️ I’m looking to collaborate on PROJECTS AND INTERNSHIPS.
 - 📫 How to reach me https://www.facebook.com/knight.shah/